- MiaRec v.3 (old) documentation

 Read Update drivers of Network Card

-Try to replace network cables, which are connected to HUB.
+5. One of the network cables, which are connected to HUB, is broken

-But we suggest you to contact us and collect log as described in point 7 because this issue may be caused also by a bug inside MiaRec.
+But we suggest you contact us and collect the log as described in point 7 because this issue may be caused also by a bug inside MiaRec.

 Workaround for MiaRec Solo:

-Go to Settings -> Advanced and enable following options:
+Go to Settings -> Advanced and enable the following options:

 Workaround for MiaRec Business: